Skip to content

 Continuing the journey, 2023 marks a launch to a wider audience.
 The truth is we probably could have waited one more year to have more fit and finish, and there will be some warts as we do things just in time with the revised format, but we see it as a way to learn and grow – while truly being agile in the delivery.

 We are excited to roll this out to a larger audience; and to learn.
-Our hope is to one day be considered the typical way to learn the craft of beekeeping, and to do it in a way that is fun – engaging – natural to the way you want to do things – and without the frustration of struggling and failing.
+Our hope is to one day be considered the typical way to learn the craft of beekeeping, and to do it in a fun manner – engaging – and more aligned with the natural way to how one wants to do things.

 The PAYOFF: A new group of competent beekeepers that can carry on the craft of beekeeping to future generations.